remix-run/react-router/packages/react-router/docs/api/matchPath.md

 The first argument is the pathname you want to match.
 If you're using this on the server with Node.js, it would be `req.path`.

-## props
+## options

-The second argument are the props to match against, they are identical to the matching props `Route` accepts.
+The second argument are the options to match against, they are identical to the matching options `Route` accepts.
 It could also be a string or an array of strings as shortcut for `{ path }`:

 ```js